 Contract Agreement or Offer Letter

-When the award is made to the college, the PI/Study Team will generate an Outline OID for review by the Research Governance and Integrity Team (RGIT).
+When the award is made to the college, the PI/Study Team will generate an Outline OID using the generic template for review by the Research Governance and Integrity Team (RGIT). as part of the original HRA/REC submission.

 - The OID Word template; guidance for use with the OID can all be downloaded from the HRA link.

-In Appendix 2: Finance Provisions - The PI/Study team must complete this section with the following details:
+In Appendix 2 of the OID: Finance Provisions - The PI/Study team must complete this section with the following details:

 - All invoices MUST quote a Purchase Order Number which will be sent to the Trust once the OID has been fully signed and executed.
 This must include the cost centre and P-code of the research project for ease of reference.